canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/Tools.md

   * If you want to help re-structure our [Open Source Advisory Board repository](https://github.com/canada-ca/OS-Advisory_Conseil-SO), please let Guillaume (guillaume.charest@tbs-sct.gc.ca) or Stacey (stacey.williams@tbs-sct.gc.ca) know

 ### Examples of concept cases/projects to look into
 * RFI: Talent Management System - Public Service Commission
 * Data visualization, self-serve capabilities for non-technical users (like a Power BI functionalities for non-CS employees - Statistics Canada
   * Put a challenge out about having a full stack OSS
   * Would want a tableaux like function for data visualization, good way to look into a new project
 * Any existing projects that you would like to look into, anything you've seen in the past that you know that would of been a great opportunity for open source software, but that wasn't the case, it was also be valuable to look into
 * Stat Can has a project in the idea stage Reginald Maltais and Janique Godin
   * Geospatial from on premise proprietary to cloud and OSS
-  * Agriculture, NRcan, Foreign Affairs are wondering about migrating to cloud or OSS
+  * Agriculture, NRCan, Foreign Affairs are wondering about migrating to cloud or OSS
   * Option for Internal vs external use
   * Can see re-use across other departments, showcase how open source tools can be deployed and scaled across departments
 * Canadian Safe Food Initiative- CFIA